-Dr. Chen Alon is founding member of the organization “Combatants for Peace”, professional actor, theatre director, facilitator of Theatre of the Oppressed and lecturer at Tel Aviv University.
-He served for four years in the Israeli army and then for 11 years as an operations officer in the reserves.
+Dr. Chen Alon is a founding member of the organization “Combatants for Peace”, professional actor, theatre director, facilitator of Theatre of the Oppressed and lecturer at Tel Aviv University.
+He served for four years in the Israeli army and then, for 11 years as an operations officer in the reserves.
 As a Major (res.), Alon was a co-founder of "Courage to Refuse", a movement of officers and combatant soldiers who refuse to serve in the occupied Palestinian territories, an action for which he was sentenced to prison.
 In “Combatants for Peace” he is working with former combatants from Israel and Palestine in order to create spaces for dialogue and the search for a non-violent conflict solution.
 He co-developed the Polarized model of Theatre of the Oppressed.

 June 2014 by Robert Klement

 Robert: What was your way into theatre and why did you stick with it in the end?

 Chen: That’s a complicated question.
 The real answer is that I don’t know.
 I can remember myself as a child doing a lot of shows with my brother.
 I think we tried to make my father happy.
 Then, at school, I remember directing a newspaper theatre as a small child.
 It wasn’t newspaper theatre as we know it.
 In 1976, when I was 7 years old, there was an event with Israeli hostages, a kidnapped airplane and a military operation.
 The Israeli defense forces went to Uganda and rescued the hostages and released them.
 I organized some children from my class and we made a show about that.
 That’s my first memory of theatre.
 I wanted to embody an event that touched me.
 Then, later on, it was really about becoming an artist.
 I think that theatre was the medium that I felt best to express myself and to be seen.
 It’s as obvious as that.
 I loved arts since I was a very young boy.